mikes222/mapsforge_flutter/mapsforge_flutter/README.md

  rotate path text
  animate movement, animate zoom

-Input:
+User Input:
-  completely missing
+  zoom in/out
+  notification if user starts manual input (in order to stop automatic position changes) response to tap events

 Layers:
   Support multiple layers

 Speed:
-  implement symbol cache
-  support for more than one concurrent job in the jobqueue
+  support for more than one concurrent job in the jobqueue (rudimentary implemented already)

+Others:
+  Group of mapfiles
+  Online Tiles

 ## Getting Started